securitytxt/security-txt/draft-foudil-securitytxt.md

 The presence of the "Permission" directive is used to indicate to security researchers that they MUST NOT perform any kind of testing against the resource hosting the "security.txt" file.
-The only valid value for this directive is "none".
+This field MUST have a value which is REQUIRED to be set to the string "none".
+Other values MUST NOT be used.
 This field MUST NOT appear more than once.

 The absence of the "Permission" directive or the use of any other value other than "none" for this directive MUST NOT be interpreted by researchers as being granted permission to test the resource.
 Additionally, the presence or absence of this directive MUST NOT be interpreted as having any legal value.

+Example:

 ~~~~~~~~~~
 Permission: none